 Disney’s evolution is a fun example because we all get to experience their products.
 And in the process of becoming a “tech company,” they’re accounting for the same market shifts that everyone else is, from fresh Y-Combinator graduates to Unicorns to members of the Fortune 500.

 When it comes to trends that digital product-led companies need to be aware of, there are a few key ones:

 - The rise of mobile: It’s not just a prediction anymore; it’s backed by data.
-For example, in our 2019 Product Benchmarks report, we reported that mobile growth for users of SaaS products saw 2x the amount of growth when compared to desktop users.
+For example, in our 2019 Product Benchmarks report, we showed that user growth for SaaS products happened at 2x the rate on mobile compared to desktop.
 That mobile growth trend was also seen across other industries.

 - Survival of the fittest: Most markets are becoming “winner-takes-most” when it comes to consumers’ attention (and money).
 The top products, across all industries, grow 18x the rate of the average product.

 - Software as a lifestyle: “SaaS” used to be an industry, and with every passing year, software is becoming the way of the world.
 You can get everything from a box of hot sauces to handpicked clothes delivered to your doorstep every month.
 To put data behind the reality we live each day, Zuora’s 7th-annual State of the Subscription Economy shows 300% growth in global subscription revenue in the past 3 years.